resource0x/concert0x/README.md

 **\save name** - stop recording and save the song under given name

 **\play name [tempoFactor]** - play recorded song in a different tempo.
-Good for recording virtuosic pieces when you can't actually play virtuosically.
+Good for recording virtuosic pieces for showing off when you can't actually play virtuosically.
 Unexplored territory.
+Killer feature of the app.

 **\ls**" - list recorded songs